g-ravity/glitch-art/README.md

 ## Features

 - Generates unique abstract art with multiple geometric shapes
-- Creates animated GIF outputs with wave effects
+- Creates animated GIF outputs with multiple effects like wave and pulse and more
 - Supports multiple color palettes
 - Parallel processing for faster generation